 Additionally, prospective SQL programmers will need good communication skills, as well as the ability to work independently or collaborate with team members when necessary.
 They should also have excellent time management skills and multi-tasking abilities.

 The U.S. Bureau of Labor Statistics reported that software developers in general could see employment opportunities increase 24% between 2016 and 2026; this much-faster-than-average job growth was expected to result from increasing use of software and computer systems, especially in the healthcare industry.
 The BLS also reported that software developers earned a median annual salary of $103,560 in 2017.

 Below are some similar careers to SQL programming:

 For those interested in other areas of programming besides database creation, becoming a computer programmer may be a good career move.
 Programmers work with software developers and reference their designs to write the code for new programs and systems.
 They also run performance assessments to identify errors and add content and modifications to existing software.
 To enter this profession, knowledge of languages such as Java and C++ is essential and a bachelor's degree in a computer science field is also required by many employers.
 Optional certification in specific programming languages may provide a competitive advantage when looking for work.
-According to 2015 BLS figures, computer programmers earned a median annual wage of $79,530 per year.
-Job opportunities for computer programmers are expected to decline 8% during the 2014-2024 decade, though total employment for all computer occupations will increase 12%.
+According to 2018 BLS figures, computer programmers earned a median annual wage of $84,280 per year.
+Job opportunities for computer programmers are expected to decline 7% during the 2016-2026 decade, though total employment for all computer occupations will increase by 13%.
 This negative job growth is the result of frequent outsourcing by companies, as computer programming can be done remotely.